Keeping Kids Active

 As they get older, it can be a challenge for kids to get enough daily activity.
 Reasons include increasing demands of school, a feeling among some kids that they aren't good at sports, a lack of active role models, and busy working families.

-And even if kids have the time and the desire to be active, parents may not feel comfortable letting them freely roam the neighborhood as kids once did.
+And even if kids have the time and the desire to be active, parents may not feel comfortable letting them freely roam the neighborhood as kids did generations ago.
 So their opportunities might be limited.

-Despite these barriers, parents can instill a love of activity and help kids fit it into their everyday routines.
-Doing so can establish healthy patterns that will last into adulthood.
+In spite of these barriers, parents can instill a love of activity and help kids fit it into their everyday lives.
+Doing so can set healthy patterns that will last into adulthood.

 Benefits of Being Active